 - Use your focus keyword in the page title.

-- Use your focus keyword in the permalink.
+- Make use of your focus keyword in the permalink.

 - Use your focus keyword in the page title tag and H1 tag

-- Use Long-tail keywords in your H2 and H3 headings
+- Employ long-tail keywords in your H2 and H3 headings

 - Use related keywords in the image ALT Text

-- Use related keywords and synonyms in your copy
+- Utilize related keywords and synonyms in your copy

 - Use LSI keywords in the content (as explained above).